diegoberaldin/MetaPhrase/README.md

 ### Translation screen

-This is the main application screen, which allows to insert the messages translation.
+This is the main application screen, which allows to insert the message translation.
 The key of the message is always displayed and can be included in textual queries in the "Search" box.
 Messages can be filtered by text but also by
 category: All messages, Messages needing translation, Only translatable messages (excluding untranslatable messages).